6 Assumptions of Linear Regression :Plots and Solutions

-3. Multicollinearity: This phenomenon exists when the independent variables are found to be moderately or highly correlated.
+It occurs when the independent variables show moderate to high correlation.
 In a model with correlated variables, it becomes a tough task to figure out the true relationship of a predictors with response variable.
 In other words, it becomes difficult to find out which variable is actually contributing to predict the response variable.

 Another point, with presence of correlated predictors, the standard errors tend to increase.
 And, with large standard errors, the confidence interval becomes wider leading to less precise estimates of slope parameters.

-Also, when predictors are correlated, the estimated regression coefficient of a correlated variable depends on which other predictors are available in the model.
+Additionally, when predictors are correlated, the estimated regression coefficient of a correlated variable depends on the presence of other predictors in the model.
 If this happens, you’ll end up with an incorrect conclusion that a variable strongly / weakly affects target variable.
 Since, even if you drop one correlated variable from the model, its estimated regression coefficients would change.
 That’s not good!

 How to check: You can use scatter plot to visualize correlation effect among variables.
 Also, you can also use VIF factor.
 VIF value <= 4 suggests no multicollinearity whereas a value of >= 10 implies serious multicollinearity.
 Above all, a correlation table should also solve the purpose.